ilario/disk-data-scrambler/README.md

-# `insecure_drive_wipe` - Insecurely but quickly wipe a hard drive in a coarse (unsafe!) way.
+#  disk-data-scrambler - Insecurely but quickly destroy all data on a hard drive in a coarse (unreliable!) way.
 Use at your own risk!

 The initial code has been posted from [Aleksandr Levchuk](https://serverfault.com/users/58336/aleksandr-levchuk) on StackExchange [can be found clicking here](https://serverfault.com/a/1001381).

-A Python 3 script for coarsely (not securely!) destroy the data on a partition or a device, with:
+A Python 3 script for coarsely (not securely!
+Most of the data will remain untouched!) destroy the data on a partition or a device, with:

 * awareness of block device size
 * verification of block device size, by writing bytes at the boundaries